rashidarmand/spacex-stats/README.md

-# Space-X Stats
+# SpaceX Stats
-## Space-X fan page with information on launches and rockets
+## SpaceX fan page with information on launches and rockets

 ### Technologies Utilized
 * React